aulichny3/powerlawrs/README.md

 ### Functional API (Recommended)

 The `powerlawrs.fit()` function is the most straightforward way to fit a power-law distribution to your data.
+See the [Quickstart](https://github.com/aulichny3/powerlawrs/blob/main/Notebooks/01%20-%20Quickstart.ipynb) notebook for an example.

 ```python
 import powerlawrs